-Spain profile - Timeline - BBC News
+Spain profile

 1998 September - Eta announces its first indefinite ceasefire since its campaign of violence began.
 It calls the ceasefire off in November, claiming lack of a response from the government.

-2000 - Madrid car bombs mark return to violence.
-Aznar's Popular Party (PP) wins landslide in general elections.
+2000 March - Aznar's Popular Party (PP) wins landslide in general elections.

 2002 January - Peseta replaced by Euro.